-From a distance the bugle is not a show-stopper; its true beauty only fully appreciated at close quarters where the unassuming elegance of its flowers blue tints is revealed in its rigid tall stem of tiered leaves.
+From a distance the bugle is not a show-stopper; its true beauty is only fully appreciated at close quarters where the unassuming elegance of its flower’s blue tints is revealed in its rigid tall stem of tiered leaves.

 On a wet mid-summer morning, the polypody ferns and Asiatic pennywort are thriving in the damp and shade among the fallen and rotting branches scattered over a carpet of moss.

-Belleek Wood (link) is slowly being restored to its former glory as native tree species replace fast growing evergreens and by degrees evolving into one of Mayo’s Temperate Rainforests. (link)
+Belleek Wood is slowly being restored to its former glory as native tree species replace fast-growing evergreens and by degree evolve into one of Mayo’s Temperate Rainforests.

 Lanterns of flowers